oracle/solaris-userland/components/openldap/README.md

 should be removed and the previously exported LDIF imported.

 The openldap SMF service, ldap/server, (file Solaris/ldap-olslapd) includes a version check to help prevent accidental damage when versions do not match.
 A future update will hopefully move that check to within slapd(8oldap), until that time version updates will need to modify those checks.
+See also openldap-server.p5m below.

 ## Packaging